pitt-miskov-zivanov-lab/FLUTE/docs/Usage.rst

 	F. Output filename for interactions
 	G. Output filename for scores
 3. Input files must have the following headers:

 	============= =========== ============= ============= =========== ============= =======
 	RegulatedName RegulatedID RegulatedType RegulatorName RegulatorID RegulatorType PaperID
 	============= =========== ============= ============= =========== ============= =======

 4. Output files include list of reading interactions that pass filtration, and the filtration scores for those filtered interactions.

-Copyright (c) 2022 Emilee Holtzapple, Miskov-Zivanov Lab (MeLoDy lab)